cost of delaying software refactoring pre-exit

 5. The High Price of Emergency Patches and Downtime

-Unstable legacy systems are prone to key failures.
-When something breaks, it's never a small fix.
-It's an expensive, rushed emergency patch that pulls engineers away from planned work.
-Think about the impact of operational disruptions in a defense context.
-I've worked on systems where a single performance bottleneck could spread into hours of downtime.
-For DashCam.io, improving video streaming was about avoiding these costly, reputation-damaging outages.
-Every incident costs you not just money in fixes but also lost trust and potential contract penalties.
+Unstable legacy systems are prone to key failures, and when something breaks, it's rarely a small fix.
+It's typically an expensive, rushed emergency patch that pulls your most experienced engineers away from planned, strategic work.
+Think about the impact of operational disruptions in a defense context: a critical data feed going down during a mission, a secure communication channel failing, or a system responsible for intelligence analysis becoming unresponsive.
+I've worked on systems where a single performance bottleneck, stemming from an unoptimized database query or a poorly designed microservice interaction, could cascade into hours of downtime, affecting hundreds of users and critical operations.
+For DashCam.io, improving video streaming wasn't just about user experience; it was about avoiding these costly, reputation-damaging outages that could compromise evidence or surveillance.
+Every incident costs you not just money in immediate fixes and overtime, but also in lost trust, potential contract penalties, and damage to your reputation, which is incredibly difficult to rebuild in the defense sector.

 Key Takeaway